pratikju/gotcha/README.md

 [Go](https://golang.org/doc/install), you can simply run

 ```
-go get -u github.com/pratikju/go-chat
+go get -u github.com/pratikju/gotcha
 ```

-This will download go-chat to `$GOPATH/src/github.com/pratikju/go-chat`.
-From this directory run `go build` to create the `go-chat` binary.
+This will download gotcha to `$GOPATH/src/github.com/pratikju/gotcha`.
+From this directory run `go build` to create the `gotcha` binary.

 ## Usage

-Start the server by executing `go-chat` binary.
+Start the server by executing `gotcha` binary.
 By default, server will listen to http://0.0.0.0:8000 for incoming requests.

 ```
-go-chat -h
+gotcha -h
-Usage of go-chat:
+Usage of gotcha:
   -b string
     	listen on HOST (default "0.0.0.0")
   -p int